UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team21-colon-cancer-detection.md

 Colon cancer is the third most commonly diagnosed cancer in the world, with nearly one million deaths in the year 2020 alone.
 It occurs when abnormal tissues called polyps in the color become malignant tumors.
 A colonoscopy is a procedure that visually inspects the colon lining for polyps.
 Doctors use colonoscopies as the gold standard to screen for colon cancer, which has led to a 30% decline in incidences as studies have shown.
 However, in the colonoscopy process, it can be hard to distinguish these abnormalities.
 The colon polyp miss rate could range from 20 to 47%.
 To cover this shortcoming, medical professionals have started to utilize medical image segmentation.
 In the case of colon cancer, detecting polyps using medical image segmentation requires algorithms that can detect polyps that are of variable shapes, sizes, and low-intensity contrast.
 Medical image segmentation involves dividing digital medical images into distinct regions to isolate specific structures or areas of interest within the image.
 Deep learning algorithms, particularly convolutional neural networks, help automate and improve the segmentation process.

 To segment colons, CT scans are used to image the colon area during colonoscopy.
 CT scans consist of multiple slices of of different views of an image, stacked together to form a 3D image.
 Previous techniques used to segment the colons include morphological operations, region growing and classical machine-learning.
 Morphological operators modify the shapes and boundaries of colon structures, while region growing algorithms expand regions of interest based on intensity levels, aiding in the precise delineation of colonic tissues and abnormalities.
 However these techniques struggled with segmenting various region-sizes and backgrounds.
 Classical machine-learning segmentation models required hand-crafted features, which lacked performance sufficient for clinical practice.
 Most segmentation models use newer technologies, and follow a UNet-like architecture, with Convolutional Neural Networks (CNNs) commonly used in the encoder.
 Some transformer models specifically used are TransUnet, SwinUnet, SegTran, and TransFuse.
 However, CNNs, while effective in segmentation tasks, have limitations.
 They excel at capturing local information but struggle to grasp global context.
 Additionally, many encoder-decoder segmentation models hinder multi-scale feature fusion by utilizing a bottom-up aggregation path in the decoder.
-Other downfalls of these models are that they only focused on generating higher accuracy for polyp segmentation and ignored the inference speed of the polyp detection, which is the fundamental requirement of automatic polyp segmentation.
+Overall, the intricacies in applying deep learning for polyp detection make it a challenging yet crucial area of research, given its significant practical applications in medical imaging and diagnosis.

+![*Figure 1: Different Possible Polyps In Need of Segmentation [1].*](Polyp%20Segmentation%20for%20Colorectal%20Cancer%202e28f2c1fbcf41e685655503855cf9fa/Untitled.png)

+*Figure 1: Different Possible Polyps In Need of Segmentation [1].*

 # Approach 1: Meta